 - store personnel are prohibited from holding personal money while performing their activities; - it is prohibited to take money for the goods sold without issuing the corresponding receipt; - the main criteria for the recognition of counterfeit cash are formalised and communicated to the Company personnel who come into contact with cash; - tools able to recognise counterfeit banknotes are made available in the stores.

-Management of company showrooms and outlets: this involves the marketing of products in company showrooms and outlets, and payments.
+Management of company showrooms and outlets: these activities relate to the marketing of products in company showrooms and outlets with consequent phases of sales and payments.